cwellsx/view/MONOREPO.md

   - https://github.com/biernacki/cra-monorepo
   - [Monorepos: Lerna, TypeScript, CRA and Storybook combined](https://dev.to/shnydercom/monorepos-lerna-typescript-cra-and-storybook-combined-4hli) and https://github.com/shnydercom/lerna-typescript-cra-uilib-starter/tree/master/packages

+  The configuration of this repo is based on the first of these i.e. `monorepo-demo`.

 ## Package names

 In theory the packages names might be scoped, with names like `@monorepo/ui-react` or `@cwellsx/ui-react`.